-All proposals for Assistance Instruments must be submitted electronically through Grants.gov in a Portable Document Format (PDF).
+All proposals for Assistance Instruments must be submitted electronically through Grants.gov using Workspace.
 Proposals for Contracts may be submitted via either Grants.gov or email to: usarmy.rtp.aro.mbx.baa@mail.mil.
 See Section II.D.2.f of this BAA for information on the proposal submission process.